martinjackson/simple-widgets/docs/SearchSortTable.md

 Explanation of the above example:
 This function must return a value in order to generate a row.
 The row contains the data for the selected row in the SearchSortTable.
 The column contains a column in the table prop.

+The parameters for the setColumn function are:

+1.  rowcol = contains the current row and col being processed.
+2.  rowIndex = current index of row in the data
+3.  colIndex = current index of the column in the table (row for the column)

 The col.header is looking at the column header in the table prop and if it is an Edit, a button will be placed in that column of the table.
 When the button is pressed it will call the edit button and print out the value of the object in row, which is the data from a row in the SearchSortTable.